Biozentrum Highlights 1971 - 2021

 1991 − Protein kinase TOR

 Michael N. Hall discovered the highly conserved, nutrient-activated protein kinase TOR.
 As a central controller of cell growth, TOR plays a key role in development and aging and is implicated in various diseases.
-For his discovery of TOR, Hall received many prizes including the Albert Lasker Award, the Breakthrough Prize in Life Sciences, and the Gairdner Award.
+For his discovery of TOR, Hall received many prizes including the Albert Lasker Award, the Breakthrough Prize in Life Sciences, the Gairdner Award, and the Balzan Prize.

 1995 − Nobel Prize for developmental biologists